SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_flowsolverInp.md

   <figcaption class="svCaption" >Schematic representation of a model with four outlets</figcaption>
 </figure>

-The *.supre file should read something like this:
+The *.svpre file should read something like this:

 ~~~
 .